Pila - Ski Area Guide

 Old town 18km from the historic city of Aosta by road or directly lift-linked by an 18 minute gondola ride.
 Pila has undergone a great deal of expansion in recent years, thanks largely to its big ski area.
 Far above average ratio of chairs and gondola lifts to drags by European standards.
 Lively après ski.

 Pila Snow News

-The next notable snow forecast for Pila is 5cm, expected on 28 February, with around 9cm forecast over the next 7 days.
-There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Pila is 1cm, expected on 25 March, with around 10cm forecast over the next 7 days.
+There is heavy snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Pila good for?